Signing and verifying Yandex Container Registry Docker images in Yandex Managed Service for Kubernetes

 You can always get the ID of your signature key pair in the management console

-or using the appropriate CLI command. -
+or using a CLI command. -

 Sign the image in Container Registry: